holstegelab/aghub_docs/agh_getting_started.md

      > This is not the password which you might have associated with your private key, but the **portal password**.
    - Then, click on the button to upload the key.
 2. Now, go to the [2FA website](https://2fa.surfsara.nl/) to generate a 2-factor-authentication token for logging into SSH.
-   - For this, you need to install an 2FA-app on your phone.
+   - For this, you need to install an TOTP 2FA-app on your phone.
 A good choice is 'privacyIDEA Authenticator'.
+Alternatively, you can also install a TOTP application on your laptop, e.g. KeePassXC.
    - After installing the app, you need to scan the QR code on the 2FA website.
 This will add an entry to the app.
 The app will generate a 6-digit code every 30 seconds.
 This code is needed to login to the AGHub.
 Note that you can also use the app to generate codes for other services that use 2FA, such as Google, Facebook, etc.

 ---------------------------------